 Tips on how to prevent yourself falling victim include:

-- Limit social media exposure - check your privacy settings and think twice about what you share publicly.
 If you have been targeted by a scam relating to your Qudos account, visit our webpage Reporting Scams to find out who to contact